 To help you on your plant-based journey in Japan, we’ve compiled a 2022 list of Tokyo’s best vegan burger restaurants that’ll make your environmentally conscious heart and burger-loving belly happy.
 Even if you don’t strictly follow a vegan diet, you’re sure to love the burgers we’ve put together for their hearty servings and innovative flavor combinations, often with a Japanese twist.

 Based on looks alone, Mr Farmer’s burdock root vegan burger may well win the prize for “frilliest sandwich in Tokyo.”
 But once you look beyond the curly twists of fried burdock, you’ll still have a pretty impressive burger at this West Coast-inspired restaurant.
 Each bite has a proper balance of hefty soy meat and cheese, but the total effect is still light enough to avoid feeling bloated.
 If you are looking for a truly gourmet experience, opt for the decadent Vegan Cheese Burger with Truffles.
-Most of the veggies served in the restaurant are grown locally, so beefing up your vitamin intake for the day with the juice flight of four.
-Cold-pressed juices will also help support Japanese farmers.
-You can find branches of Mr. Farmer in Shinjuku, Roppongi and Komazawa as well, all of which offer take-out menus and fresh juices to go.
+Most of the veggies served in the restaurant are grown in Japan, so you can beef up your vitamin intake for the day with their Veggie Full Smoothies while supporting local farmers.
+You can find branches of Mr. Farmer in several locations, including Shinjuku, Roppongi and Komazawa, all of which offer take-out menus and fresh juices to go.